KaiyangZhou/deep-person-reid/docs/user_guide.rst

 Use Torchreid as a feature extractor in your projects
 -------------------------------------------------------
-We have provided a simple API for feature extraction, given input of various types such as a list of image paths or numpy arrays.
+We have provided a simple API for feature extraction, which accepts input of various types such as a list of image paths or numpy arrays.
 More details can be found in the code at ``torchreid/utils/feature_extractor.py``.
 Here we show a simple example of how to extract features given a list of image paths.

 .. code-block:: python